hannansatopay/sip24-github-fundamentals/Amit_yadav.md

 I am Amit Yadav, a Bachelor of Technology (B.Tech) student in Computer Science and Engineering at the National Institute of Technology (NIT) Jalandhar.
 I have a strong passion for competitive programming and web development.
 My interests lie in solving complex algorithmic problems and creating dynamic, user-friendly web applications.

 Through my academic journey and personal projects, I have honed my skills in various programming languages and frameworks.
-I am eager to apply my knowledge in real-world scenarios and contribute to innovative technological solutions.
+I am eager to apply my knowledge in real-world scenarios and contribute to innovative technological solutions....

 ## Social Media
 - [GitHub](https://github.com/amit-yadav207)